element-hq/policies/docs/gitter/terms_and_conditions.md

 *Note on Plain English: We know that the language in this section still reads like legalese - this will be improved in later revisions of this document.*

-You agree to indemnify and hold Element and its officers, co-branders, other partners and employees harmless from any claim or demand, including reasonable attorneys' fees, made by any third party due to or arising out of:
+You agree to indemnify and hold Element, Gitter and its officers, co-branders, other partners and employees harmless from any claim or demand, including reasonable attorneys' fees, made by any third party due to or arising out of:

 1. your user materials and any other content (e.g. computer viruses) that you may submit, post to or transmit through the Service, including a third party's use of such user materials or content (e.g. reliance on the accuracy, completeness or usefulness of your user materials);